Liam-Ryan/toychar-driver/readme.md

 ## Simple character driver module

 * Work in progress, if you compile and load this module in its current state you'll get 4 toychar devices under /dev.
-* Logic is not in place to release the devices this code is currently just a skeleton, therefore if you want to load it up I'd recommend doing so in Qemu or similar
+* Until the driver is final (and even then :) ) I can't guarantee it won't panic your kernel so if you want to compile and load the driver I'd recommend doing so in Qemu or similar